Chapter 4. IPFW Dummynet and Traffic Shaping

 q00001 50 sl.
 0 flows (1 buckets) sched 1 weight 0 lmax 0 pri 0 droptail

-Here we see that one queue of size 50 packets was created and assigned to pipe 1.
-Since we did not assign a weight, the default weight is 0 (zero), which is the least weight possible.
-The queue currently has 0 flows, meaning that this queue has no traffice flowing through it
+Here is one queue of size 50 packets that was created and assigned to pipe 1.
+Since there is no assigned weight, the weight is 0 (zero), which is the least weight possible.
+The queue currently has 0 flows, meaning that this queue has no traffic flowing through it.

-Notice however, that we created the queue before we created the pipe.
-That is why the weight is zero.
-We have actually done this configuration out of order.
-To maintain your sanity, (and those reading the configuration after you), it’s best to configure the objects in the following order:
+Notice however, that the queue was created before the pipe.
+That is why the weight is 0.
+The default queue weight is 1.
+This configuration was actually done out of order.
+To maintain a readable configuration, it is best to configure the objects in the following order:

 1. pipes (also creates a scheduler, which can be assigned a specific scheduler type)